Form an LLC in Massachusetts yourself with our simple step-by-step guide. It’s free and easy!

 Filing Fee: $30.

 A Massachusetts Registered Agent is the person or organization that receives and helps process important documents (state filings, tax forms, legal notices, etc.) on behalf of your business.
-They must be a Mass. resident or registered business entity with the state and be available during all regular M-F office hours.
+They must be a Massachusetts resident or registered business entity with the state and be available during all regular M-F office hours.

 To officially register an LLC, download, fill out and submit the MA LLC Certificate of Organization with the Secretary of the Commonwealth Corporations Division.
 Read it carefully and don’t take this step until you’re ready to set up shop, ideally.